 How Does Addiction Impact Low-Income Americans?

-There is no evidence that demonstrates cause and effect between poverty and addiction, but studies have shown that substance abuse is more common among individuals of lower economic status.
-Poverty in the United States is measured by comparing a person’s or family’s income to a minimum amount of income needed to cover basic needs.
-People who cannot cover their basic needs or, struggle to make ends meet, may be considered to be living in a low-income household or under poverty.
-Financial struggles among low-income Americans often result from substance abuse when the person spends their money trying to maintain their addiction.
-Other ways that financial trouble can increase the risk of developing an addiction:
+Although there is no evidence that demonstrates cause and effect between poverty and addiction, studies have shown that substance abuse is more common among individuals of lower economic status.
+Poverty in the United States is measured by comparing a person’s or a family’s income to a minimum amount of income needed to cover basic needs.
+People who cannot cover their basic needs, or who struggle to make ends meet, may be considered to be living in a low-income household or in poverty.
+Financial struggles among low-income Americans often result from substance abuse when a person spends their money trying to maintain their addiction.

 Addiction does not discriminate based on socioeconomic status, but someone with a stable income is less likely to have an addiction than someone with no financial security.
-Years of data show that addiction rates are twice as high among the unemployed than those who have jobs, and in many cases, the stress of unemployment leads to substance abuse.
-Addiction also increases the likelihood that a person will have problems performing at work, and this can lead to job loss.
+Years’ worth of data shows that addiction rates are twice as high among the unemployed than among those who have jobs; in many cases, the stress of unemployment leads to substance abuse.
+Addiction also increases the likelihood that a person will have problems performing at work, and this can lead to job loss and even lower income.
 Being fired for job performance can make it more difficult to find new employment, increasing overall stress and risk of substance abuse.
 Low-income Americans who struggle with drug or alcohol dependence may also struggle with job security, making it harder to escape the cycle of addiction.

 Addictions are cumulative, meaning they will cost more to maintain as time passes.
-For example, a nicotine addiction can have a great impact on a person’s finances due to the high cost of cigarettes.
-Someone who just started smoking may only buy a pack a week but, as their tolerance rises, they may soon become pack-a-day smokers.
+For example, a Nicotine addiction can have a great impact on a person’s finances due to the high cost of cigarettes.
+Someone who just started smoking may only buy a pack a week; as their tolerance rises, however, they may soon become pack-a-day smokers.
 Other addictions, like gambling or illicit drugs, can be much more expensive and cost half of a person’s income at poverty level.
-The price of purchasing an addictive substance or participating in addictive behavior isn’t the only cost of addiction.
-The cost of addiction for low-income Americans involves more than just the purchasing an addictive substance or participating in addictive behavior.
+The price of purchasing an addictive substance or participating in an addictive behavior isn’t the only cost of addiction.
 The cost of addiction may also include:

 - Increased car, health, and life insurance premium costs

-- Missing days at work, losing a job, or the inability to find employment
+- Missing days at work, losing a job, or failing to find employment

-- Medical costs; addictions can cause many health problems
+- Medical costs, as addictions can cause many health problems

-The cost of rehab can deter low-income Americans struggling with addiction but luckily, there are many options for treatment.
+The cost of rehab can deter low-income Americans struggling with addiction; luckily, however, there are many payment options for treatment.
 The total price of rehab will vary depending on the level of care needed, and most health insurance plans will cover at least a portion of the cost.
-Low-income Americans that can’t afford private health insurance on their own can apply through the Health Insurance Marketplace and some individuals may be eligible for Medicare or Medicaid.
+Low-income Americans that can’t afford private health insurance on their own can apply through the Health Insurance Marketplace, and some individuals may be eligible for Medicare or Medicaid.

-There are many state and local government programs that can provide public assistance to low-income Americans with addiction.
-SAMHSA’s national helpline is open 24/7 to assist people in finding the right treatment whether they have insurance or not.
-Certain treatment centers may also offer a sliding-scale or scholarships to help assist with treatment costs.
-Call a treatment specialist today and find out what options are available.
+There are many state and local government programs that can provide public assistance to low-income Americans with an addiction.
+SAMHSA’s national helpline is open 24/7 to assist people in finding treatment, whether they have insurance or not.
+Certain treatment centers may also offer a sliding payment scale or scholarships to help assist with treatment costs.
+Call a treatment provider today and find out what options are available.